This job is sometimes referred to by alternative titles

 What are the chances of getting a job?

-Demand for saw doctors likely to increase again
+Demand for saw doctors is good due to:

 Most saw doctors employed in timber processing industry

 Most saw doctors are employed by sawmills and timber processing plants.
-However, others work for:
+Others work for:

 - large engineering companies